Home | Browse Topics | Immigration & refugees | Refugees | Family of refugees: Special visa categories

 You can usually only sponsor family members under the Refugee Family Support residence category if you come under “Tier 1” of this category, which means that you currently have no immediate family in New Zealand.

 Tier 1 refugees are given first entry into the queue of 300 available places each year under the Refugee Family Support category, in the order that they register with Immigration New Zealand.
-Places for Tier 2 – for sponsorship by refugees who do have some immediate family here – will only be open if the 300-person limit isn’t completely taken up by Tier 1 applications.
+Places for Tier 2 refugees (those who do have some immediate family in New Zealand) will only be open if the 300-person limit isn’t completely taken up by Tier 1 applications.

-• it doesn’t include any children under 21, or any children aged 21 to 24 (inclusive) who are financially dependent on you, or any other relatives who you’re the main carer for.
-So if, for example, you have a 22-year-old daughter living with you in New Zealand and financially dependent on you, you still qualify to sponsor other family members for residence under Tier 1.
+For example, if you have a 22-year-old daughter living with you in New Zealand who is financially dependent on you, you still qualify to sponsor other family members for residence under Tier 1.

-• Who can sponsor their family under Tier 2 – Unlike Tier 1, you can sponsor family members for residence even if you have immediate family in New Zealand (including partners, parents, and non-dependent children aged over 24).
-But to be a sponsor under Tier 2, you must also have been a New Zealand citizen or resident for at least three years, and you must have been in New Zealand for at least 184 days (roughly six months) in each of the last three years.
+Unlike Tier 1, you can sponsor family members for residence even if you have immediate family in New Zealand (including partners, parents, and non-dependent children aged over 24).
+But, to be a sponsor under Tier 2, you must also have been a New Zealand citizen or resident for at least three years, and you must have been in New Zealand for at least 184 days (roughly six months) in each of the last three years.

-• Which family members you can sponsor under Tier 2 – You can sponsor your parents, adult brothers/sisters, and adult children.
-You can sponsor a grandparent if they are your legal guardian: this means that before you turned 20 both your parents had died and the grandparent had custody of you and the right to control your upbringing.
+You can sponsor your parents, adult brothers/sisters, and adult children.
+You can sponsor a grandparent if they are your legal guardian: this means that before you turned 20 both your parents had died, and the grandparent had custody of you and the right to control your upbringing.
 You can’t sponsor your aunts/uncles or nieces/nephews.
 If you sponsor someone under Tier 2, you can also sponsor their partner and/or dependent children.

 Note: After Immigration New Zealand tells you they’ve registered you as a sponsor for your family, your family must apply for residence within the next 12 months.
 Their applications won’t be accepted if they’re made later than that.